 - 4 tbsp neutral oil (I use light olive oil)

 - 1 large onion peeled, diced

-- 1 bell pepper seeded, diced
+- 1 bell pepper seeded, diced (optional)

 - 2 tbsp dill chopped

-Add parsley & dill & ground black pepper.
+Add parsley, dill, and ground black pepper.

 For optimal flavor, allow flavors to mend for 20-30 minutes before serving.

 You can sautee the beets with the vegetables while the meat is cooking like it describes in the instructions, OR you can boil the beets in a separate pot with the peel on for about 1.5 - 2 hours at the same time as the beef broth is cooking.